-How can we optimize nas probe performance and scalability to ensure stability?
+How can we optimize nas probe performance and scalability to ensure stability and consistency?

 - growth of environment/nas configuration